Nkluge-correa/ethical-problem-solving/README.md

 The WHY-SHOULD-HOW methodology is the format in which the evaluation outcome is presented.

-The "Why" step is structured to demonstrate the relevancy of each principle, providing the conceptualization and highlighting paradigmatic cases of deficit implementation in a structure that answers the questions "_What is said principle?_" and "_Why should you care about it?_".
-The "Should" and "How" are attached to streamline the normative guidance and the practical tools to address it.
+The WHY step is structured to demonstrate the relevancy of each principle, providing the conceptualization and highlighting paradigmatic cases of deficit implementation in a structure that answers the questions "_What is said principle?_" and "_Why should you care about it?_".
+The SHOULD and HOW are attached to streamline the normative guidance and the practical tools to address it.

-The "Should" provides the metric utilized to gauge the level of recommendation regarding the corresponding principle, the level of recommendations indicated for the specific case, and the set of recommendations in a summarized form.
-Finally, the "How" component offers the practical tools and strategies required to implement the recommendations made in the "Should" stage.
+The SHOULD provides the metric utilized to gauge the level of recommendation regarding the corresponding principle, the level of recommendations indicated for the specific case, and the set of recommendations in a summarized form.
+Finally, the HOW component offers the practical tools and strategies required to implement the recommendations made in the SHOULD stage.

 <p align="center">
     <img src="img/eps-why-should-how.png" alt="A diagram illustrating the relationship between AI and privacy, with a focus on transparency and fairness levels.
 The image shows a progression from low to high levels of transparency, privacy, and fairness, leading to AI’s role in privacy.
 Questions about the importance of privacy and methods to protect it are highlighted." width="600px">